nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Setting member availability: `setm`

-We know that the availability of your members can change frequently.
+The availability of your members can change frequently.
 Thus, instead of having to individually edit your members' availability, use
 `setm` to set the availability of given member(s) at one go.

 Format: `setm INDEX/INDICES d/DAY(S)`